ianremsen/lalt/README.md

 Huge credit to http://www.buildyourownlisp.com which bootstrapped this project and supplies a significant part of the codebase (MPC).

-Inspiration goes to [Tom Scott](http://tomscott.com), who [touched on the weaknesses of AHK's scripting language in this excellent video](https://www.youtube.com/watch?v=lIFE7h3m40U).
+Inspiration goes to [Tom Scott](http://tomscott.com), who touched on the weaknesses of AutoHotKey's scripting language in [this excellent video](https://www.youtube.com/watch?v=lIFE7h3m40U).

 Overview
 --------

 Let's face it.
-If you've used AutoHotKey, you know its capabilities are stellar, but its scripting language is AWFUL.
+If you've used AutoHotKey, you know its capabilities are stellar, but its scripting language is awful.

 Lalt will allow you to write this: